deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🐗  Kiaren Wolfvigor
+ 🐗  Loosia Steelhorn
 ----------------------------------

  A battle-hardened, angry red
  minotaur with a bold pattern
  shaved into her thick fur.
 Make
- no mistake, despite her
+ no mistake, despite her fearsome
- awe-inspiring bulk she is a
+ bulk she is a first-class host
- first-class host who has never
+ who has never been put to shame
- been put to shame at a dinner
+ at a dinner party.
- party.

  Type: Minotaur
  Class: Barbarian